AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

 ---
 title: Launch the Editor
-description: Learn how to launch the Editor from the AEM Navigation Page, AEM Assets UI, and DITA map Console in AEM Guides.
+description: Learn how to launch the Editor from the AEM Navigation Page, AEM Assets UI, and Map Console in Adobe Experience Manager Guides.
 exl-id: cdde7c29-ee49-4e17-902e-1e2bd6f32e8a
 feature: Authoring, Web Editor
 role: User